-Nick Bostrom described a thought experiment in 2003 about a paperclip maximizer, an artificially general intelligent system whose utility function is to maximize paper clip production.
-The paperclip maximizer would lack the social values of humans, and so would continue to make paperclips even as it destroyed humanity and turned the entire Earth into a huge pile of paperclips.
+Nick Bostrom described a thought experiment in 2003 about a paperclip maximiser, an artificially general intelligent system whose utility function is to maximise paper clip production.
+The paperclip maximiser would lack the social values of humans, and so would continue to make paperclips even as it destroyed humanity and turned the entire Earth into a huge pile of paperclips.

 Academic thought experiments are one thing, but surely the musings of intellectuals are irrelevant to the real problems we face today?
 The field of artificial intelligence ethics has been largely ignored as esoteric primarily because it was framed as relevant only when machines achieved the miracle of ‘general intelligence’.

 But let us turn away from the considering the possibilities of the future to the reality of today.
 Today we have huge sprawling data centres that consume vast volumes of data collected from people like you and me.
 The software in these data centres is designed essentially for one purpose; to keep you attention on the platform for as long as possible.
 By capturing your attention they capture advertising revenue.

 Just like with the paperclip maximiser the neural networks making decisions about what to show you online have only one goal, to keep you engaged.
 It has no malice towards you, no real awareness of any kind in fact.
 It is simply a neural network whose world is constrained to clicks and likes.
 It is rewarded for maximising your engagement on their platform.

 Human beings are motivated primarily by emotion.
 The drive to action might be informed or even inhibited by reason, but motivation for the overwhelming majority of people is emotional.
 The neural networks of social media companies have learned to exploit us by showing us things that invoke an emotional response to keep us engaged and involved.